picketbox/picketbox-quickstarts/cdi-security/README.md

 This example demonstrates how to enable security for CDI Applications using PicketBox CDI extensions.

+This example uses CDI, JSF 2.0 + Richfaces 4 and JPA.

 Security Configuration
 -----------

-All resources located at /cdi-security/private/* are protected by default.
+All resources located at */cdi-security/private/* are protected by default.
 This is done by a security filter called *org.picketbox.quickstarts.cdi.security.SecurityFilter*.

 You'll also notice that we defined at CDI Interceptor at /WEB-INF/beans.xml: